jonromero/jonio_website/content/trading/hugcoin.md

-Title: HugCoin: Hug someone and have their name on blockchain forever
+Title: HugCoin: Build your own cryptocurrency (coin)
 Tags: ethereum
 Date: 2016-08-17 22:34
-Status: draft

 This is a departure from our [how to build your own algotrading platform](how-to-build-your-own-algorithmic-trading-platform.html) series but I think it is interesting and fun.

-** What HugCoin is **
+** HugCoin **

 It all started after experimenting building a DAO that works like the democracy in Ancient Greece.
 Automated taxation, basic income and tons of other cool stuff.
 While optimizing the DAO code, I had some cool ideas that I wanted to try out.
 One of them ended up in HugCoin.

-HugCoin a cryptocurrency I made, running on the Ethereum blockchain, meaning it is a coin I made mostly for fun.
+HugCoin is a cryptocurrency, running on the Ethereum blockchain.
 The code is tight so you can experiment pretty easily.
+It is also an awesome way to see how sending coins works, how to put your name on the blockchain, call functions etc.

 ** Features **
 <img>

 One coin = One hug.
-You can send AS many hugs as you want.
+You can send/transfer AS many hugs as you want.
 You will never run out.
-Whenever you send a hug, you get to name the hugged person and his/her name will always exist in the public chain.
+If you use the function *giveHugTo*, you also get to name the hugged person and his/her name will always exist in the public chain.
 Awesome right?

+HugCoin also keeps track how many people have been hugged.

 Let's see how many huggers are out there!